hui-ad/elixir-hawaii/.github/ISSUE_TEMPLATE/Submit-a-talk-idea.md

 ---
-name: Submit a talk idea
+name: Submit a talk proposal 💬
 about: Got an idea for a talk?
 We'd love to hear it!
 ---